judofyr/rcpu/README.md

 FFFF BBBB _CCC CCCC
 ```

-The first four bits describes the text color.
-The second four bits
+* The first 4 bits describes the text color.
-describes the background color.
-The 9th bit is ignored.
+* The second 4 bits describes the background color.
+* The 9th bit is ignored.
+* The final 7 bits is the character (ASCII).

+Each color follows this structure:

-The first bit in a color describes the brightness (1 = bright/bold; 0 =
+* The first bit in a color describes the brightness (1 = bright/bold; 0
+  = normal).
-normal).
-The second is red; the third is green; the fourth is blue.
+* The second is red
+* the third is green
+* the fourth is blue

 Examples: